Inspiration for your wedding venue decor

 It may not be your first thought, but hiring furniture can massively change the way that your wedding reception and outdoor spaces look.
 Make sure you discuss what options are available with your wedding venue beforehand – do they have round tables or long banquet tables?
 What kind of chairs do they provide as standard?
 If you’re not a fan of the chairs that your venue provides, then there may be alternatives – you can either look into hiring traditional chair covers with coloured sashes or hire beautiful Chiavari chairs, which require no decoration.

-It’s not just your wedding breakfast furniture you need to bear in mind, especially if you’re marrying in a DIY marquee or tipi wedding venue that may not provide a lot of the furniture.
+It’s not just your wedding breakfast furniture you need to bear in mind, especially if you’re marrying in a DIY marquee or tipi wedding venue.
 Do your guests have enough seating for the evening?
-You can easily hire vintage-style sofas and armchairs to create a stylish chill-out area for your guests, or opt for a more relaxed outdoor feel with picnic tables, blankets and cushions.
-Create styled areas for your cake, bar and guestbook by hiring vintage furniture, bar carts and barrels to add extra rustic chic to your day – if you choose a wedding styling service, they can help arrange this for you.
+You can easily hire vintage-style sofas and armchairs to create a stylish chill-out area for your guests.
+Foe a more relaxed outdoor feel, opt for picnic tables, blankets and cushions.
+Create styled areas for your cake, bar and guestbook by hiring vintage furniture.
+Bar carts and barrels can also add extra rustic chic to your day.
+If you choose a wedding styling service, they can help arrange this for you.

 Drapes and curtains

 If you’re looking to make a big difference to the inside of your venue, then one of the quickest things you can do is use drapes, backdrops and curtains.
 Drapes can work wonders if the inside of your venue is less than inspiring, and they can completely transform village halls, conference centres and industrial barns.
 Alternatively, if you just want to highlight one specific area (such as the top table, dance floor or buffet area), then a few well-placed drapes and curtains can create a unique look.